flancian/garden/agora pkg chapter.md

 The Agora [[knowledge graph]] can be defined as a **hypergraph** `A` with a set of `k` **nodes** `N`[^node] (entities an Agora knows about) integrated out of **subnodes** `SN_0 ..
 SN_k` containing **subedges** `SE_0 ..
 SE_k`, aggregating into **edges** `E_0 ..
 E_k` (semantic links between entities inferred out of known subnodes).
 Edges are annotated implicitly by link context and explicitly via the application of [[agora protocol]]), which is extensible.

 Building on the above and [[free software]][^reference], we model and detail how to implement a distributed system that provisions social knowledge services ethically and sustainably respecting [[data sovereignty]] principles.
 We then analyze some of the potential applications of such a system.
-Finally, we shortly explore social implications assuming that such a system is run as a [[confederated]] system for [[public good]].
+Finally, we shortly explore future work and social implications assuming that the Agora is run as a [[confederated]] system for the [[public good]].

 [^reference]: The provided [[reference Agora]] tries to remain tool, format and platform agnostic**, building on general conventions common to many tools and platforms in the knowledge space for ease of integration and maximal inclusivity[^inclusivity] and diversity[^diversity].